mfumagalli/Copenhagen/Files/day1.md

 If the input file is in BAM format, the possible options are:
 ```
-$ANGSD/angsd -bam
+$NGS/angsd/angsd -bam
 ...
 parseArgs_bambi.cpp: bam reader:
 	-bam/-b		(null)	(list of BAM/CRAM files)
 	-i		(null)	(Single BAM/CRAM file)
 	-r		(null)	Supply a single region in commandline (see examples below)
 	-rf		(null)	Supply multiple regions in a file (see examples below)
 	-remove_bads	1	Discard 'bad' reads, (flag >=256)
-        -uniqueOnly     0       Discards reads that doesnt map uniquely
+	-uniqueOnly	0	Discards reads that doesn't map uniquely
 	-show		0	Mimic 'samtools mpileup' also supply -ref fasta for printing reference column
 	-minMapQ	0	Discard reads with mapping quality below
 	-minQ		13	Discard bases with base quality below
 	-trim		0	Number of based to discard at both ends of the reads
-        -trim           0       Number of based to discard at 5 ends of the reads
+	-trim		0	Number of based to discard at 5' ends of the reads
-        -trim           0       Number of based to discard at 3 ends of the reads
+	-trim		0	Number of based to discard at 3' ends of the reads
 	-only_proper_pairs 1	Only use reads where the mate could be mapped
 	-C		0	adjust mapQ for excessive mismatches (as SAMtools), supply -ref
-        -baq            0       adjust qscores around indels (as SAMtools), supply -ref
+	-baq		0	adjust qscores around indels (1=normal baq 2= extended(as SAMtools)), supply -ref
+	-redo-baq		0 (recompute baq, instead of using BQ tag)
 	-checkBamHeaders 1	Exit if difference in BAM headers
 	-doCheck	1	Keep going even if datafile is not suffixed with .bam/.cram
 	-downSample	0.000000	Downsample to the fraction of original data
 	-nReads		50	Number of reads to pop from each BAM/CRAMs
 	-minChunkSize	250	Minimum size of chunk sent to analyses
+	--ignore-RG	1	(dev only)
+	+RG	(null)	Readgroups to include in analysis(can be filename)

 Examples for region specification:
 		chr:		Use entire chromosome: chr
 		chr:start-	Use region from start to end of chr
 		chr:-stop	Use region from beginning of chromosome: chr to stop
 		chr:start-stop	Use region from start to stop from chromosome: chr
 		chr:site	Use single site on chromosome: chr
 ```

 First we need to define input and output files (please note that here we do not run these intermediate steps, as you can see thare is a ```#``` in the front):
 ```
-# $ANGSD/angsd -b ALL.bams -ref $REF -out Results/ALL \
+# $NGS/angsd/angsd -b ALL.bams -ref $REF -out Results/ALL \
 ...
 ```
 with `-b` we give the file including paths to all BAM files we need to analyse.